ntblab/neuropipe-support/doc/tutorial/tutorial.rst

   source globals.sh
   feat $FSF_DIR/localizer_hrf.fsf

+The command *feat* runs FEAT, without the graphical interface.

 To make this script available in new subject directories, do this::

   $ cp hrf.sh ../../subject-template/link/

+The *subject-template/link* directory holds files that should be identical in each subject's directory.
+Any file in that directory will be linked into each new subject's directory, which means that when any one of the linked files is changed in one subject's directory (or in *subject-template/link*), the change is immediately reflected in all the other links to that file.

 Open *analyze.sh* in your text editor::